appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/cocoapods-deintegrate.md

 # CocoaPods Deintegrate

-The CocoaPods Deintegrate component cleanses your project of all dependencies with `pod deintegrate` command, providing a clean environment for building.
+The CocoaPods Deintegrate component removes all dependencies from your project using the `pod deintegrate` command, providing a clean environment for building.

-You can easily integrate Appcircle's CocoaPods Deintegrate workflow step into your pipeline and utilize them in your projects.
+You can easily integrate the Appcircle CocoaPods Deintegrate workflow step into your pipeline and utilize it in your projects.

 ### Prerequisites